sandialabs/LoQS/docs/objguide/instructions.md

 ## What's next?

-While this covered many of the main points in creating an `Instruction`, it may also be useful to see a more complex example in the [Building an Instruction tutorial](/tutorials/buildinstruction).
+While this covered many of the main points in creating an `Instruction`, it may also be useful to see a more complex example in the ["Building a Multi-Stage Feed-Forward Instruction" tutorial](/tutorials/buildinstruction).

 See the [API Reference](/devguide/_autosummary/loqs.core.instructions.instruction.Instruction) for more in-depth documentation of `Instruction` objects.

-Next, we will cover the `loqs.core.instructions.builder` module and see how several commonly used types of `Instructions` can be quickly built.
+Next, we will cover how to tell the `QuantumProgram` which instructions to run during execution using the `InstructionLabel` and `InstructionStack`.